Exifers/Fast-Tree/README.md

 # Summary
 This is an experiment at creating high performance tree structures rendering in React.
 We provide a tree structure that can access any node or its children in O(1).
-Then we must be able to select nodes or duplicate nodes without by triggering a minimal amount of renders.
+Then we must be able to select nodes or duplicate nodes without triggering a minimal amount of renders.

 # Conclusion